Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Embedding Deep Serial Number in DNNs

-The software serial number, otherwise called product key, is usually assigned to a specific user with the right to use the software \cite{wiki_serial_number}.
-The software will work properly only if the user enters the correct serial number.
-It is usually infeasible for an adversary to generate a valid but unauthorized code either by brute force attack or reverse-engineering the software.
-In addition, the serial number can be generated based on the owner's identification information such as company name and a timestamp, which could be further used as a watermark for ownership verification.

 Serial numbers are typically assigned to users who have the right to use specific software.
 The software will function properly only when the user inputs the correct serial number.
 It is generally infeasible for an adversary to generate valid but unauthorized codes through brute-force attacks or reverse engineering of the software.
-In our design, a desirable serial number in DNNs is expected to fulfill the following four requirements. \begin{itemize}[leftmargin=*] \item \textbf{Low Distortion:} Embedding the serial number into DNNs should not significantly sacrifice the DNN model performance on the original tasks. \item \textbf{Reliability:} The DNN work properly only if a potential user enters a valid serial number.
-Any invalid serial numbers will result in a substantial performance decline in the original tasks.

-\item \textbf{Robustness} The DSN should be robust enough against various attack methods, including: 1) commonly used deep learning techniques such as fine-tuning and transfer-learning, 2) malicious attack methods such as reverse-engineering and watermark overwriting. \end{itemize}
+In our design, an ideal serial number for DNNs is expected to meet the following four requirements: \begin{itemize}[leftmargin=*] \item \textbf{Low Distortion:} Embedding the serial number into DNNs should not significantly compromise the performance of the DNN model in its original tasks. \item \textbf{Reliability:} The DNN performs properly only when a user enters a valid serial number.
+Any invalid serial numbers will result in a substantial performance decline in the original tasks. \item \textbf{Robustness:} The DSN should exhibit sufficient resilience against various attack methods, including 1) commonly used deep learning techniques, such as transfer learning and model pruning, and 2) malicious attack methods, such as reverse engineering and watermark overwriting. \end{itemize}